6 health benefits of owning a pet

 - Helps you reduce stress.
 The rhythmic act of petting your dog or cat helps you to calm down and reduce your stress levels.
 Oxytocin, the hormone related to stress and anxiety relief, is released to the brain when you connect with your pet.
 This also helps to reduce blood pressure and lower cortisol levels.
 This is soothing for your pet, as well, so it’s a win-win.
 A 2018 study found that spending time with therapy dogs had immediate benefits and reduced the stress of pre-exam college students.

 - Increases your fitness level.
 A study published in BMC Public Health in 2017 found that dog owners walk 22 minutes more per day on average than people who don’t own a dog.
 Additionally, being active with your dog outdoors will also help you soak up vitamin D, which plays a critical role in fighting infections, cancer, obesity, and heart attacks.
-A 2012 study from the American Journal of Cardiology found pet owners have better circulation and a lower risk of experiencing cardiac issues.
+In general, pet owners tend to have have better circulation and a lower risk of experiencing cardiac issues.

 - Helps you be more social.
 Pet owners are more likely than non–pet owners to get to know people in their neighborhood.
 “If I saw you walking down the street, I couldn’t comfortably start talking to you if I didn’t know you, but I could if you had a dog,” says Alan Beck, ScD, director of the Center for the Human-Animal Bond at Purdue University.
 “It’s an acceptable interaction that otherwise wouldn’t be possible.”
 There are also many social activities to engage in with your pet, especially dogs.
 Dog parks get you out of the house to a place where you have at least one thing in common with everyone there: You all love dogs.
 A 2015 study found that other pets like cats, rabbits, and snakes can also foster friendships and social support.